 Great Lakes Clinical Trials is pleased to announce that we will soon be initiating a research program for individuals with Atopic Dermatitis.
 This is part of the company’s diversification into dermatology under the direction of our Board-Certified Dermatologist.
-Other dermatology research programs which will soon start at Great Lakes Clinical Trials include studies in Psoriasis and Hidradenitis Suppurativa (HS).
+Other dermatology research programs at Great Lakes Clinical Trials include studies in Psoriasis and Hidradenitis Suppurativa (HS).

-If you would like our staff to contact you when these studies open for enrollment, please fill out the form below to provide your contact information.
+If you would like our staff to contact you for enrollment, please fill out the form below to provide your contact information.

 What is Atopic Dermatitis?